-Pro Bono+ Grant Program
+Pro Bono Program

 Each of these organizations has shown a commitment and passion for these very significant projects, each of which will positively impact the local community.
 However, each of these organizations has identified a need for the type of expertise that is held by ULI Toronto and its dedicated Members.
-ULI Toronto has met this need with the ULI Pro Bono Project and looks forward to working with these organizations to achieve these better places for Toronto.
+ULI Toronto has met this need with the ULI Pro Bono Project and looks forward to continuing to work with these organizations to achieve these better places for Toronto.